abidh/llvm-project/flang/docs/DebugGeneration.md

 1. `DICompositeTypeAttr` will have a rank field which will be an expression.
 It will be used to get the rank value from descriptor.
-2. A `DIGenericSubrange` will be used which will allow debuggers to calculate bounds in any dimension.
+2. Instead of `DISubrangeType` for each dimension, there will be `DIGenericSubrange` which will allow debuggers to calculate bounds in any dimension.

 ### Pointers and Allocatables
-The obvious implementation will be to treat them as pointer to a type.
-Thats how classic flang and gfortran seems to handle them in debug info.
+The pointer and allocatable will be represented using `DICompositeTypeAttr`.
+It is quirk of DWARF that scalar allocatable or pointer variables will show up in the debug info as pointer to scalar while array pointer or allocatable variables show up as arrays.
+The behavior is same in gfortran and classic flang too.

 ```
-integer, pointer :: pt
-(GDB) ptype pt
-type = PTR TO -> ( integer(kind=4) )

-But for arrays, the type of the allocatable or pointer variable is the array
-and not pointer to the array.

-integer, pointer, dimension (:,:) :: pa
+  integer, allocatable :: ar(:)
-integer, target :: array(4,5)
+  integer, pointer :: sc

-pa => array
-(gdb) ptype pa
-type = integer(kind=4) (4,5)
+!1 = !DILocalVariable(name: "sc", type: !2)
+!2 = !DIDerivedType(tag: DW_TAG_pointer_type, baseType: !3, associated: !9 ...)
+!3 = !DIBasicType(tag: DW_TAG_base_type, name: "integer", ...)
+!4 = !DILocalVariable(name: "ar", type: !5 ...)
+!5 = !DICompositeType(tag: DW_TAG_array_type, baseType: !3, elements: !6, dataLocation: !8, allocated: !9)
+!6 = !{!7}
+!7 = !DISubrange(lowerBound: !10, upperBound: !11 ...)
+!8 = !DIExpression(DW_OP_push_object_address, DW_OP_deref)
+!9 = !DIExpression(DW_OP_push_object_address, DW_OP_deref, DW_OP_lit0, DW_OP_ne)
+!10 = !DIExpression(DW_OP_push_object_address, DW_OP_plus_uconst, 24, DW_OP_deref)
+!11 = !DIExpression(DW_OP_push_object_address, DW_OP_plus_uconst, 32, DW_OP_deref)

 ```

-The proposal is to keep this behavior in flang.

-Expressions will be generated to allow debuggers to find the allocated/associated status of these variables.
+IN FIR, these variable are represent as <!fir.box<!fir.heap<>> or fir.box<!fir.ptr<>>.
+There is also `allocatable` or `pointer` attribute on the `DeclareOp`.
+This allows us to generate allocated/associated status of these variables.
+The metadata to get the information from the descriptor is similar to arrays.

 ### Strings

-Fixed sized string will be treated like fixed sizes arrays in the debug info.
-The allocatabe string will be treated like like allocatable arrays.
-Debug metadata will be generated to enable debuggers to calculate its size.
+Fixed sized string will be treated like fixed sizes arrays and the allocatabe string will be treated like allocatable arrays.
+Metadata will be generated to enable debuggers to find its size.

 ```
   character(len=:), allocatable :: var